janpetzold/hyperstore/README.md

-[x] start client setup with 3 clients from EU via AMI predefined based on Locust [x] Update AMI so we can use a proper locust version 2.3* [x] setup Locust Master/Slave and read actual data via UI / file [ ] Modify locustfile.py so we have tests that actually make [x] Improve Redis DB connection, figure out how to measure this (Debugbar, Telescope) [ ] Re-establish SSH access to Redis
+[x] start client setup with 3 clients from EU via AMI predefined based on Locust [x] Update AMI so we can use a proper locust version 2.3* [x] setup Locust Master/Slave and read actual data via UI / file [ ] Modify locustfile.py so we have tests that actually make sense [x] Improve Redis DB connection, figure out how to measure this (Debugbar, Telescope) [ ] Find/add artisan script to switch environments
+[ ] Re-establish SSH access to Redis
 [ ] Add IdP for token-based authentication
 [x] Add Octane for high-performance PHP serving
 [ ] setup AWS Parameter Store
-[x] use custom Redis to speed up provisioning time
+[ ] Automate setting of Cloudflare CNAME record to NLB DNS name via terraform [x] use custom Redis to speed up provisioning time
 [x] move everything to a private subnet instead of a public one [x] Improve DB performance (400ms is way too much) > Octane and logger optimization